pytexas/2024/docs/attend.md

 We encourage attendees to do a rapid test before traveling and consider testing during the event, especially if you will be eating indoors with people.
-We did look into providing free, rapid onsite testing for participants but it is not feasible (logistically or financially) for an event like ours.
+We did look into providing free, rapid onsite testing for participants, but it is not feasible (logistically or financially) for an event like ours.

 ### Attendance